Abhinaba925/Abhinaba925/README.md

 * Fields: Machine Learning, Quantum Computing, Wireless Communications
 * Languages & Tools: Python, C++, C, MATLAB, Qiskit, Numpy, Pandas, TensorFlow, etc.
-* Experimental Skills: Setting up Free Space Optical Links
+* Experimental Skills: Setting up Free Space Optical Links ⚡ Academic Journey: I joined IISER Kolkata with INSPIRE fellowship to pursue BS-MS dual degree in Physics.
+I decided for higher studeies and qualified GATE in Mathematics and Physics and simulatneouly CSIR-NET (JRF with AIR 90).
+I joined IIT Delhi to pursue M.Tech. jointly with department of EE and Physics where I got interested into the fasicanting world of wireless communication and free space optiocal communication.
+I set up an FSO link from scratch and expereimentally model the channel after introducing artificial turbulence.
+Later, I joined CMInDS, IIT Bombay where I worked on Quantum Computing and Spintronics for Optimization problems.

 - 🔭 I’m currently working on a sentiment analysis tool for stock market news and developing profitable strategies (backtesting) for algorithmic trading